 Another noteworthy feature of the DSPs is the fact that newer generations are capable of offering cross-channel media buying.
 Some of the platforms in which ad buying can now occur are Google keyword search, LinkedIn, Instagram, Facebook, direct publishers’ in-app and web, OTT/CTV, and ad inventories from China, such as Alibaba and WeChat, Baidu, etc.

-Ad Networks Vs. DSPs
+Ad Networks Vs. Demand Side Platforms

-Self-Serve Vs. Full-Service DSPs
+Self-Serve Vs. Full-Service Demand Side Platforms

-DSPs are classified into two kinds: the self-serve and full-service.
+DSPs are classified into two kinds: self-serve and full-service.
 The self-serve platform is known for managing your ad campaign, while full-serviced DSP is known for the costly price tag that goes with it.